How-To: Staining Concrete Floors

 Step 4. – No One Way: Spray the stain however you want to.
 There’s no hard and fast rule for application.
 Marbled and mottled effects are very popular for indoor floors.
 Here’s the most popular indoor floor application on our website.

 Step 5. – Select a Sealer Carefully: Gloss is probably the most important factor when choosing a sealer for an indoor floor.
 High gloss sealers are very popular but do tend to show dirt more readily than satin gloss products.
 Solvent based sealers have a strong odor and if applied indoors, should only be used in well-ventilated areas.
 Special consideration should be given for basements floors, especially if seepage, high humidity or hydrostatic pressure is likely to occur.

 All acrylic sealers require a concrete wax for maintenance.
 Wax and Floor Polish can be buffed and adds additional luster to the surface.
 Waxes should be re-applied once a quarter expect in high traffic areas where more regular spot waxing may be needed.
-Two sealers – 550 Waterbased Polyurethane and 777 Modified Acrylic Urethane – are no wax sealers.
+Two sealers – 550 Glossy and Matte Waterbased Polyurethane and 777 Modified Acrylic Urethane – are no wax sealers.
 Both are excellent concrete floor sealers but will need to be sanded and reapplied after 5-10 years.